yks0000/cloudflare-envoy-grpc/README.md

 ```

-Enable gRPC in Cloudflare again and this time it client should connect successfully.
+Enable gRPC in Cloudflare again and this time gRPC client should connect successfully.